Should You Pay Cash for a Home? Why Even Millionaires Choose Mortgages

 How to buy a house without a mortgage

 - Delaying your home purchase.
-If you have time on your side, consider consistently stashing money in a high-yield savings account (HYSA) or brokerage account, allowing it to grow over the years or decades.
+If you have time on your side, consider consistently stashing money in a high-yield savings account (HYSA) or brokerage account, allowing it to grow over the years.
 Once you have sufficient funds, withdraw the necessary amount to buy your dream property.

 - Asking for help.
-Your family may be willing and able to chip in toward your house fund.
-You might also receive an inheritance that covers some or all of the purchase price.
+Your family might be willing to chip in toward your house fund.
+You might also receive an inheritance that covers some or all the purchase price.

 related content